-Whether it is abstract painted plaster artwork or natural botanicals forever suspended in time on a plaster surface, these art pieces soften any space and entice viewers.
+Whether it is abstract painted plaster artwork or natural botanicals forever suspended on a plaster surface, these art pieces' sculptural origins soften any space, add necessary contrast, and entice viewers.
 But how do you dust or clean plaster art?

 Â